huguyasu19870/CLI-Calculator/README.md

 Version 1 can calculate in integer, but not decimal.
 Version 1 can handle exponent, factorial, multiplication, division, addition, subtraction, and comparison.
-It is also important to note that formula/equation must be correct, otherwise it may output incorrect result.
+It is also important to note that formula/equation must be correct, otherwise it may output incorrect result or break the program.

 -- Version 2